-Paul Scott, Community Safety Team Manager, said: "Valentine's night can be a lovely romantic evening but a combination of high spirits, alcohol and romantic gestures could lead to tragedy.
+Terry Williams, Head of Community Safety, said: "Valentine's night can be a lovely romantic evening but a combination of high spirits, alcohol and romantic gestures could lead to tragedy.
 We want everyone to have a fantastic time so follow our simple tips for a romantic night and stay safe.

 "Above all you'll want to make sure it's only sparks of passion that are ignited on Valentine's Day, so make sure you stay safe from fire."

 Candles can build the mood for romantic meals but: